 Best work/life balance: Dermatology

-Work/life balance was voted the most important career aspect by 29% of physicians in our survey.
+Work/life balance was voted the most important career aspect by 29% of medical doctors across all types of medical specialties in our survey.
 Because they typically work a fixed number of office hours, dermatologists develop better long-term relationships with their patients and with their external friends and family.
 Most are well-paid and have plenty of relaxation time outside of work.
 So it’s little wonder dermatology ranks among the happiest doctor specialties for work/life balance.

 Most satisfying medical specialty: Pediatrics